Chaos marks start of Kavanaugh confirmation hearing

-WASHINGTON (AP) — Quarreling and confusion marked the start of the Senate’s confirmation hearings for Supreme Court nominee Brett Kavanaugh on Tuesday, with Democrats trying to block the proceedings because of documents being withheld by the White House.
-Protesters also disrupted the proceedings.
+WASHINGTON (AP) — Quarreling and confusion disrupted the start of the Senate’s confirmation hearings for Supreme Court nominee Brett Kavanaugh on Tuesday, Democrats trying to block the proceedings over documents withheld by the White House, while protesters interrupted the session in a persistent display of opposition.

 In his opening remarks released ahead of delivery, Kavanaugh sought to tamp down the controversy over his nomination, which would likely shift the closely divided court to the right.
 He promised to be a “team player” if confirmed, declaring that he would be a “pro-law judge” who would not decide cases based on his personal views.

 “We have not been given an opportunity to have a meaningful hearing on this nominee,” said Sen. Kamala Harris, D-Calif.
-Sen. Richard Blumenthal, D-Conn., made a motion to adjourn.
+Sen. Richard Blumenthal, D-Conn., made several motions to adjourn, saying if the confirmation continued, “this process will be tainted and stained forever.”

+Grassley denied multiple requests to postpone, defending the document production as the most open in history.
+He said the chaotic scene was something he’d “never gone through” in 15 past confirmation hearings.

-More than a dozen protesters, shouting one by one, disrupted the hearing at several points and were removed by police.
+More than two dozen protesters, shouting one by one, disrupted the hearing at several points and were removed by police.
 “This is a mockery and a travesty of justice,” shouted one woman.
 “Cancel Brett Kavanaugh!”

-Grassley defended the document production as the most open in history, saying there was “no reason to delay the hearing.
-He asked Kavanaugh, who sat before the committee with White House officials behind him, to introduce his parents, wife and children.
+Others shouted against the president or to protect abortion access.
+“Senators, we need to stop this,” called out one.

+Struggling to speak over protesters, Sen. Orrin Hatch, R-Utah, said: “These people are so out of line they shouldn’t be in the doggone room.”
+As patience thinned and tempers flared, Sen. John Cornyn, R-Texas, denounced what he called the “mob rule.”

+As for the documents, Sen. Cory Booker, D-N.J., quipped that senators would have had to read 7,000 pages an hour overnight just to review those dropped Monday evening.

-“A good judge must be an umpire, a neutral and impartial arbiter who favors no litigant or policy,” Kavanaugh said in prepared opening remarks.
-“I am not a pro-plaintiff or pro-defendant judge.
-I am not a pro-prosecution or pro-defense judge.”
+“A good judge must be an umpire, a neutral and impartial arbiter who favors no litigant or policy,” Kavanaugh said.

-“I would always strive to be a team player on the Team of Nine,” he added.
+“I would always strive to be a team player on the Team of Nine,” he said.

-The Supreme Court is more often thought of as nine separate judges, rather than a team.
-And on the most contentious cases, the court tends to split into two sides, conservative and liberal.
-But the justices often say they seek consensus when they can, and they like to focus on how frequently they reach unanimous decisions.
+The Supreme Court is often thought of as nine separate judges, rather than a team.
+And on the most contentious cases, the court tends to split into conservative and liberal sides.
+But justices often say they seek consensus, and they like to focus on how frequently they reach unanimous decisions.

 Kavanaugh worked in key White House positions when George W. Bush was president and was a member of independent counsel Kenneth Starr’s legal team that investigated President Bill Clinton in the late 1990s, leading to Clinton’s impeachment.

-As a young lawyer, Kavanaugh worked for Justice Anthony Kennedy, whom he would replace on the high court.
+As a young lawyer, Kavanaugh worked for Justice Anthony Kennedy, whom he would replace.
 Kennedy retired at the end of July.
-Trump’s successful first nominee, Neil Gorsuch, also was a Kennedy law clerk the same year as Kavanaugh.
+Trump’s first nominee, Neil Gorsuch, was a Kennedy law clerk the same year as Kavanaugh.

-When he was sworn in as an appellate judge in 2006, Kavanaugh called an independent judiciary “the crown jewel of our constitutional democracy.”

-Questioning of the nominee will begin on Wednesday, and votes in committee and on the Senate floor could occur later in September.
-If all goes as Republicans plan, Kavanaugh could be on the bench when the court begins its new term on Oct.
+Questioning of Kavanaugh will begin Wednesday, and votes in committee and on the Senate floor could occur this month.
+Kavanaugh could be on the bench when the court begins its new term on Oct.
 1.

 Grassley has called Kavanaugh “one of the most qualified nominees ever picked for the court.”
 The American Bar Association has given Kavanaugh its highest rating, well qualified.

-Monday night, some 42,000 documents pertaining to Kavanaugh’s work with previous administrations were released to the committee.
+The 42,000 documents released to the committee Monday pertained to Kavanaugh’s work with previous administrations.
 Senate Democratic Leader Chuck Schumer complained it was impossible to go through them in time.
 Democrats have also complained that they have not received all relevant documents.

 Rebuffed in their request to delay the hearing, Democrats are planning to shine a light on Kavanaugh’s views on abortion, executive power and whether Trump could be forced to testify as part of special counsel Robert Mueller’s Russia investigation.